GAM-team/GAM/wiki/Users-Chat.md

 ### Display information about a user's chat section items
 ```
 gam <UserTypeEntity> show chatsectionitems <ChatSection>
+        [space <ChatSpace>]
         [formatjson]
 ```
+You can search for a chat section that contains a chat space with:
+`show chatsectionitems sections/- space <ChatSpace>`

 By default, Gam displays the information as an indented list of keys and values.
 * `formatjson` - Display the fields in JSON format.
 ```
 gam <UserTypeEntity> print chatsectionitems  <ChatSection> [todrive <ToDriveAttribute>*]
+        [space <ChatSpace>]
         [formatjson [quotechar <Character>]]
 ```
+You can search for a chat section that contains a chat space with:
+`print  chatsectionitems sections/- space <ChatSpace>`

 By default, Gam displays the information as columns of fields; the following option causes the output to be in JSON format,
 * `formatjson` - Display the fields in JSON format.